sujoyp/weak-da-seg/README.md

 * Download CityScapes and put into `datasets/cityscapes` (the folder `leftImg8bit` should be at `datasets/cityscapes/leftImg8bit`)
 * Download the `pseudoweak-cw-pa` pre-trained model from [here](https://drive.google.com/file/d/1mmZWyff3OKmY0V0C83kO1nnkgsm6vfZc/view?usp=sharing), and store it in the directory `models`.
 * Run the Python command below
+* Segmentation outputs are saved with the colorized format via a pre-defined color palette in `daweak/engine/trainer_base.py` (for 19 categories as in Cityscapes)
+* To evaluate other pre-trained models, you can pick a different model path (`--restore-from`).
+To see if other models use different hyper-parameters, check the shell scripts in the directory `scripts`.

 ``` shell
 python eval.py \